cdaller/security_taint_propagation/README.md

 Do a "mvn package" first, so the modificed rt.jar will be found in eclipse.

-Please note that the security_taint_extension project will not build correctly in eclipse.
+Please note that the security_taint_extension project will not build correctly in eclipse, as it needs the modified rt.jar which it produces (hen/egg problem).
+In maven it works.
 Use maven to package.